firespring/givesource/documentation/application-setup.md

 **Text Before Donations List**
 Be sure to change the event name.
 ```
-Thank you for supporting local charities during the Norfolk Area Big Give.
+Thank you for supporting local charities during the Scranton Give.
 ```
 **Text After Donations List**
 Be sure to change the fee amounts and urls.